BigQuery Sharing Features and Key Points to Remember

 Term Description

-Exchange A logical group of Listings.
+Exchange A logical group that bundles Listings.
 Can be set as private/public

-Listing The sharing unit that corresponds one-to-one with the dataset being shared
+Listing A sharing unit that corresponds one-to-one with a shared dataset

 Linked dataset A read-only dataset created in the Subscriber's project when they subscribe